ekourkchi/IDL_photometry/README.md

  13: Export Ellipse: To update the ellipse in ds9 when it's open.
 If you have already opened ds9, but you have edited the ellipse in the TV, use this action to export the TV ellipse to ds9.
 Note: ds9 can also be used a bridge between Pylipes (i.e. the python code to modify the ellipse) and GLGA TV.
 To export an ellipse from TV to Pylipse, you can re-open Pylipse (in `TV: Menu > Pylipse > Open`)

- 14: Run SExtractor: Running SExtractor to update the ellipse information.
-If SExtractor has been already run and the information exists in the data-base, the GUI asks whether to use the previous results, or run SExtractor again.
-Note: one can run SExtractor automatically for the entire data-base, and if there is any adjustment needed, it is possible to re-run it in the TV.
-In this case, TV first creates a temporary masked image (applying both band-mask and common-mask files) and then runs SExtractor.
+ 14: Run *SExtractor*: Running *SExtractor* to update the ellipse information.
+If *SExtractor* has been already run and the information exists in the data-base, the GUI asks whether to use the previous results, or run *SExtractor* again.
+Note: one can run *SExtractor* automatically for the entire data-base, and if there is any adjustment needed, it is possible to re-run it in the TV.
+In this case, TV first creates a temporary masked image (applying both band-mask and common-mask files) and then runs *SExtractor*.
 This way one can take care of any foreground/background problems that could have been already resolved.
-Also there are other masking options just to run SExtractor (see: menu > SExtractor)
+Also there are other masking options just to run *SExtractor* (see: `menu > SExtractor`)

  15: Edit Ellipse: Editing the ellipse parameter in the TV.
 To see all the options, look at the terminal and follow the right commands.
 Note: if in the middle of the editing, user clicks on any button on the control-panel, the ellipse editing action would be ignored and the new command would be run.